-Fancy dropped to her bare knees.
+Still pulsating with Angelic light, Fancy dropped to her bare knees in front of her Daddy.
 Her little face was drenched in sweat.

 “That hurt,” she spoke, rapidly huffing and puffing.

-“It’ll get better,” Nolan answered trying to pull himself off of the chair.
-He tried to stand but his legs didn’t obey.
-He dropped to the floor and rolled on his back.
+“It’ll get better,” Nolan answered, squinting at the light radiating from her.
+He was trying to pull himself off of the chair and stand up, but his legs wouldn’t obey.
+He dropped to the floor and rolled on his back, chuckling in pain.

-Fancy crawled to his side and laid her sweaty little head on his shoulder.
+Fancy crawled to his side and laid her sweaty, glowing little head on his shoulder.
 Her little hand pressed gently to his chest.
 He laid his massive hand on top of hers.